DavidB1999/My_Football_Analytics/PassData/README.md

 + *get (str, int)* - Any string (or int for 'period') indicating a filter condition.
 + *data (dataframe)* - Dataframe to be filtered.
 If None the class' data will be used.
 Specifying a dataframe allows to apply multiple filters in sequence
++ *receiver_get (boolean)* - Is the name supplied to get to be used on the receivers instead of the passing players?
+Meaning: Should filter be applied to receiving players?
++ *receiver_count (boolean)* - Is the count that is returned supposed to distinguish between receiving players instead of passing players?

 ### **pass_map**
                 (self, plot_direction_of_play=True, data=None, direction_of_play='ltr', pdop_x=1 / 3, pdop_y=0.1,